Sorano7/oklch-picker/README.md

 # OKLCH Picker

-An OKLCH-based color picker.
-OKLCH perserves perceived lightness when the hue changes, which can be helpful for color-picking.
+An OKLCH-based color picker built with Tauri.

 Can connect to Clip Studio Paint via Companion Mode, or you can copy-paste the hex value into the program of your choice.